 If you love Reese's eggs, you're going to love this copycat recipe that tastes even better than the ones you buy at the store!
-These decadent peanut butter eggs are so easy to make, naturally sweetened, and so delicious.
+These decadent peanut butter eggs are so easy to make and so delicious.

 How to make chocolate peanut butter eggs

-3. Melt the chocolate: In a separate bowl, combine chocolate and coconut oil.
-Melt in the microwave in increments of 30 seconds.
-Stir until smooth and creamy.
+3. Melt the chocolate: In a separate bowl, combine the chocolate and coconut oil.
+Microwave in 30-second intervals, stirring between each, until the mixture is smooth and creamy.

 Storing for later